fermyon/developer/content/spin/v3/contributing-docs.md

 $ git commit -S --signoff -m "Updating documentation"
 ```

-> Note: the `--signoff` option will only add a Signed-off-by trailer by the committer at the end of the commit log message.
-In addition to this, it is recommended that you use the `-S` option which will GPG-sign your commits.
-For more information about using GPG in GitHub see [this GitHub documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-gpg-key-to-your-github-account).
+> Note: the `--signoff` option only adds a Signed-off-by trailer by the committer at the end of the commit log message.
+You must also use the `-S` option which will GPG-sign your commits.
+For more information about GPG-signing commits see [the GitHub documentation page for signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

 ### 10. Push Changes